mohaids/instagram-to-discord-notifier/README.md

 6.19 was working on the privacy browser, sue me

+6.20 worked on the bigger picture of the project and identifying scope creeps

 - [ ] remember to secure proxy server 😩
 - [x] Actually implement the Security Manager into the code